Mangokazi/Python-Week-1/README.md

 *Control Flow
  **Conditional Statements:
- -If/Else statement
+ *If/Else statement
-   - Allows you to execute a block of code conditionally based on whether a certain condition is true or false **It has the synatax: a=3 b=200 if b > a: print("b is greater than a")
+   * Allows you to execute a block of code conditionally based on whether a certain condition is true or false **It has the synatax: a=3 b=200 if b > a: print("b is greater than a")
-     -If statement can also be extended to with elif and else.
+     *If statement can also be extended to with elif and else.

--For Loops
+*For Loops
-  -Used when the number of iterations is known in advance.
+  *Used when the number of iterations is known in advance.
-  -It consists of an initialization statement, a condition and an iteration statement.
+  *It consists of an initialization statement, a condition and an iteration statement.
 The loop executes as long as the statement is true.

--While Loops
+*While Loops
- -Condition is evaluated before each iteration of the loop.
+ *Condition is evaluated before each iteration of the loop.
 If thew statement is true, the loop body is executed.
 If false the loop will terminate.

 Pass
- -It is a null operation, nothing happens when it is executed.
+ *It is a null operation, nothing happens when it is executed.
- -It is used as a placeholder where some code is required but no action needs to be taken.
+ *It is used as a placeholder where some code is required but no action needs to be taken.

  Continue
-  -Skips over certain lines within a loop, use the continue statement.
+  *Skips over certain lines within a loop, use the continue statement.
 Which will skip over any line that comes after it and jump back to the top of the loop to start the next iteration.

 Break
- -I f you want to exit the early, use the break statement which will exit the loop and move on to the next line of code.
+ *I f you want to exit the early, use the break statement which will exit the loop and move on to the next line of code.

 Functions
- -A function is defined using the keyword def ( define) def my_function():
+ *A function is defined using the keyword def ( define) def my_function():
     print("Hello from a function")